 The DMRC Urban Media and Digital Geographies Symposium 2022 was held at QUT’s Kelvin Grove campus on 14 November 2022.

-This symposium brings together speakers and panellists from academia, industry and government to discuss new insights into geodata and geoprivacy.
+The symposium brought together speakers and panellists from academia, industry and government to discuss new insights into geodata and geoprivacy.
 It will raise questions focusing on the future of the location economy, how best to design for location privacy, consider the challenges with maintaining a social licence to operate smart cities and digital twins, and explore policy and regulatory responses.